thegranduke/bounty-hunter/README.md

 ---

-With the Bounty Hunter, you’re now equipped to dive into the exciting world of bounties, let the hunt begin.
+With the Bounty Hunter, you can to dive into the world of bounties with ease, let the hunt begin.